 Purpose: The intent of this grading procedure is to provide a student grade that accurately reflects student achievement.
-Progress will be measured in the areas of work ethics, and knowledge.
-All activities and assessments that are required as the student progresses through their skills (learning guides) will be reflected within the knowledge grade.
+Progress is measured in the areas of work ethics, knowledge and the practical skills aligned to the program area learning guides.
+Student performance for leaning guide activities and assignments are reflected in the knowledge grade.
 Students will be evaluated according to established program standards on an individual basis.
 The ClassMate grading software automatically calculates student grades using the following formula: